-During 2018 we continued to hedge interest rate risk in our Agency strategy, primarily through the use of short positions in TBAs, interest rate swaps, U.S. Treasury securities, and futures.
-For the year, we had total net gains from our interest rate hedges as interest rates generally increased over the course of the year.
-In our interest rate hedging portfolio, the relative proportion (based on 10-year equivalents) of short positions in TBAs decreased year over year relative to other hedging instruments.
+During the year we continued to hedge interest rate risk in our Agency strategy, primarily through the use of interest rate swaps, short positions in TBAs, U.S. Treasury securities, and futures.
+In our interest rate hedging portfolio, the relative proportion, based on 10-year equivalents, of short positions in TBAs increased slightly year over year relative to other hedging instruments.
+Ten-year equivalents for a group of positions represent the amount of 10-year U.S. Treasury securities that would be expected to experience a similar change in market value under a standard parallel move in interest rates.
+The decline in interest rates during the year generated net realized and unrealized losses on our interest rate hedges on our Agency portfolio.